-Sam's response: "he stopped me 10 mins into presentation.
-So, I am bit nervous and this time my boss recommended I take help from you."
+Sam's response: "He stopped me 10mins into the presentation.
+So, I am a bit nervous and this time, my boss recommended that I asked for your help."

-We straight away changed our plan for the day and started working on Building Credibility.
+We straightaway changed our plan for the day and started working on Building Credibility.

-Its vital to think about the relationship you have with your audience and how you expect that they will react to you.
+It's vital to think about the relationship that you have with your audience and how you expect them to react to you.

 If they already trust you and you have worked with them in the past, it's perfectly fine to start with data storytelling.
-But if that is not the case building credibility precedes everything.
-People need to trust you and have faith in your ability before they start giving you their time.
+But if that is not the case, building credibility precedes everything.

-Here is an example of how a great business storyteller I know used a story to build credibility with a new client.
+Here is an example of how a great business storyteller I know, used a story to build credibility with a new client.
 The story is narrated exactly how the business storyteller is telling it.
 So, imagine him in a boardroom with 25 people.